 So get couponing and save a bucket load of dosh!

 Embrace the Sharing Economy

-Whether it’s your clothes, transport to work or even your friend’s Netflix account, one of the best ways to save money is to share!
+Whether it’s your clothes, transport to work, or even your friend’s Netflix account, one of the best ways to save money is to share!

-I saved over $100 last year by signing up to a VPN service with my friend.
+I saved over $100 last year by signing up for a VPN service with my friend.
 We get 5 devices so why the hell not?
 We each only ever use one or two devices max, so we’re very unlikely to be using more than 5 at the same time!

-Without doubt, one of the best ways to save money is by car sharing if you travel to work in your car!
+Without a doubt, one of the best ways to save money is by car sharing if you travel to work in your car!
 You’ll save fuel, have some company and help the environment to boot!
 What’s not to love?

 Stop Going Out for Work Lunches

 It shocked me recently when I read a statistic that the average American spends over $3000 a year on lunch.

 You can cut that cost in half, if not more, by taking a packed lunch.